-Housing communities in Delaware that offer room and board with security, supervision, and personal and health care for people who need help with activities of daily living (ADLs) are officially called “assisted living facilities” (ALF).
+In Delaware regulations, housing communities that offer room and board with security, supervision, and personal and health care for people who cannot live independently are called “assisted living facilities” (ALF).
 Residents who are medically stable—in other words, do not require regular nursing care—enter into a service agreement with the ALF to receive personalized care.
-This service plan includes details on which ADLs a resident needs help with, and might include dressing, eating, going to the bathroom, etc. Assisted living in Delaware must also provide leisure activities and opportunities for socialization.
+This service plan includes details on which activities of daily living (ADLs) a resident needs help with, such as dressing, eating, going to the bathroom, etc. Assisted living in Delaware must also provide leisure activities and opportunities for socialization.

-An ALF that offers specialized care for people with dementia (also called “memory care”) must have policies and procedures in place that go beyond regular care and adequately address the needs of people with Alzheimer’s disease or another dementia.
-Dementia-friendly design features and extra security are required, and staff at these residences must have additional training (though regulations are not specific about what that training is).
+An ALF that offers specialized care for people with dementia (also called “memory care”) must have policies and procedures that go beyond regular care and adequately address the needs of people with Alzheimer’s disease or another dementia.
+Extra security is required, and staff at these residences must have additional training (though regulations are not specific about what that training is).

 Assisted living and memory care in Delaware is regulated by the Department of Health and Social Services, Division of Long Term Care Residents Protection.

 Delaware is one of the most expensive states in the country for assisted living and memory care.
-The state’s second-biggest city and capital is Dover, where memory care costs about $8,097 per month and $97,164 annually.
-Families seeking more affordable options may find slightly less expensive memory care options in the neighboring states of PA, MD and NJ.
+The state’s second-biggest city and capital is Dover, where memory care costs about $7,370 per month and $88,440 annually.
+Families seeking more affordable options may find slightly less expensive memory care options in neighboring states, especially Maryland and Pennsylvania.
+In Maryland, the average cost of memory care is $5,120 per month; in New Jersey, memory care costs about $7,630 per month; and in Pennsylvania, the average cost is about $4,690 per month ($5,810 in Philadelphia).
+These costs will vary, of course, because all assisted living community costs vary, but if your loved one in New Castle, Kent, or Sussex County has dementia you should look at all options including out-of-state.

-Within 30 days of moving into a residence, your loved one must have an assessment completed by a registered nurse, to evaluate personal and health care needs.
+Within 30 days of moving into a residence, your loved one must have an assessment completed by a registered nurse or other medical professional who works for the residence, to evaluate personal and health care needs.
 The assessment is to be completed on an official form (available here), and includes sections on the individual’s ability to perform activities of daily living (ADLs), dietary requirements, medical history, and more.
+Whether you pay extra for this assessment will depend on the residence; there may be an additional “assessment fee,” or there may be a “community fee” that covers multiple move-in costs including the assessment and other details like getting the living unit cleaned and painted.
 A medical evaluation by a doctor is also required within the same time frame.
+This evaluation may be paid for by the residence but, again, it depends on the specific assisted living community’s policy.
+Anyone considering moving into a Delaware assisted living or memory care home is entitled to a document that lists all charges and potential charges, and this document will tell whether assessments and evaluations are covered.

 Someone with the following issues may not be admitted into assisted living or memory care in Delaware: